 Assist payment platforms with sponsorship agreement negotiations.

-Bank Secrecy Act, anti-money laundering, and money services business regulatory compliance counsel for numerous cryptocurrency and blockchain clients, including Bitcoin ATM providers, utility-token-based platforms, NFT minters, and trading platforms.
+Bank Secrecy Act, anti-money laundering, and money services business regulatory compliance counsel for numerous digital asset clients, including Bitcoin ATM providers, utility-token-based platforms, NFT minters, development studios, and trading platforms.

-General counsel assistance with non-compete agreements, vendor agreements, and fundraising documentation.
+Assistance with employee agreements, intellectual property assignment agreements, vendor agreements, and fundraising documentation.

 Counsel to clients on various corporate bankruptcy issues, including 363 sales, credit agreements, distressed debt, intellectual property, and trade creditors’ rights.